wirebits/PicoWQuack/README.md

 - Save Button - Save typed mnemonics on the system.
 - Clear Button - Clears the text area.

-# OS Support
+# ✅Supported Boards
-- Windows 10
-- Android

-# Installation and Setup of Circuit Python
-1. Download Latest Circuit Python `.uf2` file for Raspberry P i Pico W - [here](https://circuitpython.org/board/raspberry_pi_pico_w/)
+- Raspberry Pi Pico W
-   - Latest version is **9.1.0**.
-2. Connect Raspberry Pi Pico W with a USB cable.
+- Raspberry Pi Pico 2 W

-3. Press and hold the `BOOTSEL` button and connect to the PC/Laptop.
+# 📦Requirements
-   - When it connects, then Raspberry Pi Pico W show as a removable storage device named `RPI-RP2`.
+- `1` Raspberry Pi Pico W or Raspberry Pi Pico 2 W Board
-   - When `RPI-RP2` is showing, then release the `BOOTSEL` button.
+- `1` Micro-B USB Cable with data transfer support

+# ⚙️Setup CircuitPython
+1. Open Official CircuitPython download link from [here](https://circuitpython.org/downloads).
+2. Search `Pico W` or `Pico 2 W` according to the board you have.
+3. Select your board and click on it.
+4. Download latest stable release CircuitPython `.uf2` file and noted its version.
+   - It is like X.Y.Z.
+   - Latest stable release is `9.2.8` but it can be changed in future so keep eye on it.
-4. Copy the `.uf2` file in the `RPI-RP2`.
+5. Copy the `.uf2` file into the respective board.
    - When it is copied, then it disconnects automatically and reconnect as `CIRCUITPY`.
-   - Means circuit python is successfully flashed in the Raspberry Pi Pico W.
+   - Means CircuitPython is successfully flashed in the `Raspberry Pi Pico W` or `Raspberry Pi Pico 2 W` board.
-5. Open `CIRCUITPY`.
-   - There are two important things in it : `lib` folder and `code.py` file.
-6. Download Adafruit CircuitPython Bundle from [here](https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases)
-   - Latest is `adafruit-circuitpython-bundle-9.x-mpy-20240709.zip`.
-7. Extarct the ZIP file.
-8. Go to the `lib` folder in the extracted ZIP file.
-9. Copy `adafruit_hid` and `adafruit_httpserver` folders in the `lib` folder of `CIRCUITPY`.
-10. Done!
-Now, Raspberry Pi Pico W is ready to use as a Wifi Duck.
+6. Done!
+Now, `Raspberry Pi Pico W` or `Raspberry Pi Pico 2 W` Board is flashed with CircuitPython `.uf2` file.

+# ⚙️Setup Essential Files for PicoWQuack

 # CIRCUITPY Directory Structure
 - **CIRCUITPY/**